Stunning Scotland: Highlands & Islands

 - Discover Glasgow at leisure during a hop-on/hop-off bus excursion, including points of interest such as the Gallery of Modern Art, Glasgow Cathedral, and Barras Market.

-- Visit local distilleries to learn about whisky making from professionally trained guides followed by a tasting of their creations.
+- Visit a local distillery to learn about whisky making from professionally trained guides followed by a tasting of their creations.

 - Explore impressive Stirling Castle, situated on a volcanic outcrop on the River Forth, and hear of the castle's turbulent history, featuring great figures from Scotland’s past, such as William Wallace, Robert the Bruce, and Mary, Queen of Scots.